dev-deveshverma/portfolio_devesh_verma/README.md

 # Portfolio - Devesh Verma

-This is the repository for Devesh Verma's portfolio website.
-The portfolio showcases Devesh Verma's skills, projects, and achievements.
+This is the repository for my portfolio website.
+The portfolio showcases my skills, projects, and achievements.
 It serves as a central hub for potential employers, clients, or collaborators to learn more about Devesh Verma's work and get in touch.

 ## Live Demo